 asyncio.run(main())

-The elicit_handler processes user input in response to questions from the server.
-Fastmcp converts list-like response_type=["Book", "Cancel"] to Literal type, so we use typing.get_origin() to detect this and convert it to a numbered selection:
+elicit_handler processes user input in response to questions from the server.
+Fastmcp converts lists like response_type=["Book", "Cancel"] to Literal types, so we detect this using typing.get_origin() and convert it to numbered options.

 def _extract_options(response_type) -> list[str] | None: